Gucci unveils new AirPods cases starting at $460

-New Delhi, Dec 9 : Popular Italian fashion brand Gucci has released two new cases for Apple AirPods at a starting price of $460.
+New Delhi: Popular Italian fashion brand Gucci has released two new cases for Apple AirPods at a starting price of $460.

 The first one is called ‘Gucci AirPods Pro Case’.
 It can be worn around the neck like a mini handbag using the detachable strap for $1,100 and will be shipped by the end of the month, reports news portal Hypebeast.